Tom Zizzo, a journalist, has also spent many years selling truck and SUV accessories.

 What is it about a 2005 to current year Tacoma that is so unique?
 The entire bed, believe it or not, is plastic.
-Think of the bed on these trucks as being like a really thick bedliner.
-The whole bed is actually a plastic/composite insert, so for obvious reasons you can't install just any rack on these trucks.
+Think of the bed on these trucks as being like a really thick bed liner.
+The whole bed is actually a plastic/composite insert.
+So for obvious reasons you can't install just any rack on these trucks.
 This poses a dilemma to anyone who buys one of these trucks and plans to use it for contracting work.

-Rack-It Lumber Racks
+How Rack-It Lumber Racks Fit With Tacomas

-Rack-It racks are all one-piece welded series 40 steel, supposedly black-powder coated, although I have never believed these racks are truly powder-coated because the finish seems to chip too easily.
-What they did different in their design was to make small bracket-like extrusions on the side rails where a long arm bolts on which then extends down to the bottom of the bed where the actual body bolt is removed and used as the central mounting point (see pictures.)
+Rack-It racks are all one-piece welded series 40 steel, supposedly black-powder coated—though I have never believed these racks are truly powder-coated because the finish seems to chip too easily.
+What they did differently in their design was to make small bracket-like extrusions on the side rails where a long arm bolts on that then extends down to the bottom of the bed where the actual body bolt is removed and used as the central mounting point.
+(See pictures.)
 This allows the rack to use the support of the frame; can't go wrong there.

-To mount this part of the rack, you will have to pop the taillight housings out; don't worry, it's not nearly as complicated as it sounds.
+To mount this part of the rack, you will have to pop the taillight housings out.
+Don't worry, it's not nearly as complicated as it sounds.
 The end result is a very sturdy rack that will allow full use of the truck's load capacity.

 The other thing to remember about these special racks is they generally don't interfere with tool boxes.
 Because that arm in the front is angled (see the pictures), a low-profile toolbox should be able to mount without the arm being in the way.
-I know that Weatherguard makes a box that will fit and there is a Dee Zee brand box as well.
-If your accessory dealer says no box will fit, just ask to actually set a box in the bed, they may be surprised that they do in fact fit.
+I know that Weatherguard makes a box that will fit, and there is a Dee Zee brand box as well.
+If your accessory dealer says no box will fit, just ask to actually set a box in the bed.
+They may be surprised that they do in fact fit.

-I know these racks are typically for recreation use, but that doesn't mean they can't be used for carrying light loads of lumber or ladders.
+I know these racks are typically for recreational use, but that doesn't mean they can't be used for carrying light loads of lumber or ladders.
 There are two basic versions.
 I believe both are made out of aluminum, so they won't rust.

 One is called the Xsporter and you will need a special adapter kit for the Tacoma (2005-08).
 This rack clamps on, and the height can be adjusted.
-There is no extension out over the cab, and they can only hold about 450lbs.
+There is no extension out over the cab, and they can only hold about 450 lbs.

-The other rack they offer looks very similar; it is called the Professional Version and requires the same adapter kit, but it is not adjustable and it can carry about 700 lbs.
+The other rack they offer looks very similar.
+It is called the Professional Version and requires the same adapter kit.
+But it is not adjustable and it can carry about 700 lbs.

 Either one of these racks will cost almost $600, but they should be available just about anywhere in the US, even in sporting goods stores.
-For all of you made-in-the-USA fanatics out there (I'm one of them), remember that despite Thule saying they are a Swedish company, most of their stuff you see on the shelves was made here in the US.
+For all of you made-in-the-USA fanatics out there (I'm one of them), remember that despite Thule saying they are a Swedish company, most of the stuff you see on the shelves was made here in the US.

 Yakima's stuff is made in Mexico and the company is supposedly owned by a Middle Eastern bank, which is why I didn't even mention them here.
 It's too bad because I like Yakima's racks, and a lot of their old designs are still good, but the company just isn't what it used to be, and most of their engineers went to work for Thule anyway.